coocood/qbs/README.md

 * Struct type can implement Validator interface to do validation before insert or update.
 * Support MySQL, PosgreSQL and SQLite3.
 * Support connection pool.

+## Performance

+`Qbs.Find` is about 60% faster on mysql, 130% faster on postgreSQL than raw `Db.Query`, about 20% slower than raw `Stmt.Query`. (benchmarked on windows).
+The reason why it is faster than `Db.Query` is because all prepared Statements are cached in map.

 ##Install